Bachelor of Arts in Leadership and Professional Studies online

 In conjunction with an emphasis on your professional growth, this affordable bachelor’s degree in leadership offers supportive resources such as mentors, a success counselor, and faculty advisors.
 You will also benefit from 100 percent online coursework and a capstone project in which you will showcase advancement toward your leadership goals.

-Graduates of the BA - Leadership & Professional Studies program will:
+Graduates of the bachelor’s degree in leadership & professional studies program will:

 • Collaborate with colleagues and facilitate team building